MUS1014 : Introduction to Popular Music Studies

 - To explore and consider the pollinations of popular musics across the 20th and into the 21st Century.

-- To introduce students to Popular Music Studies as an academic field and provide students with conceptual tools for understanding and engaging with contemporary and popular musics academically, in relation to their own musical practices and in the context of the modern music industries.
+- To introduce students to Popular Music Studies as an academic field and provide students with conceptual tools for understanding and engaging with contemporary and popular musics academically, in relation to their own musical practices and in the context of the historical and contemporary field.

 - To raise the student’s awareness of professional approaches to reading and writing about music, by introducing them to high quality texts.